 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The Group is exposed to credit risk from cash and cash equivalents, derivative financial instruments held with National Australia Bank Limited for interest rate swaps, deposits with banks and financial institutions, as well as credit exposure from tenants.
+The Group is exposed to credit risk from cash and cash equivalents, deposits with banks and financial institutions, as well as credit exposure from tenants.
 The Group has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral where appropriate, as a means of mitigating the risk of financial loss from defaults.
 The credit risk on cash and cash equivalents is limited due to the high proportion of funds being held with high rated banking institutions.
 The table below shows the balance of cash and cash equivalents held with various financial institutions at the end of the reporting period.